 Buprenorphine has been administered successfully to opioid-dependent pregnant women as a maintenance replacement opioid.
-Placental transfer may be less than methadone, reducing fetal exposure and subsequent dependence and withdrawal.
-Buprenorphine has a low incidence of labor and delivery complications and of neonatal abstinence syndrome [189].
-Multiple small case series have examined maternal buprenorphine concentrations in breast milk and all concur that the amounts are small and unlikely to have short-term negative effects on the developing infant [202].
+Placental transfer may be less than methodone, reducing fetal exposure and subsequent dependence and withdrawal.
+Buprenorphine has a low incidence of labor and delivery complications and of neonatal abstinence syndrome [202].
+Multiple small case series have examined maternal buprenorphine concentrations in breast milk and all concur that the amounts are small and unlikely to have short-term negative effects on the developing infant [215].
+Advantages of buprenorphine over methadone include fewer drug interactions, the ability to be treated as an outpatient, and evidence of less need for dosage adjustments throughout pregnancy.
+Additionally, several trials demonstrate evidence of less severe NOWS in affected neonates [203; 216].